 - Sugar: I am using a tiny bit of granulated sugar in the pie dough but it is not necessary.
 In general, pie crust should not be sweet, it is the filling that brings the sweetness.
 If you want to learn about the different types of sugar and how to use them in baking, please read my article in here

 - Butter: Use always unsalted as you want to be in control of the quantity of the salt.
 I am using 82% fat content butter in all my recipes.
-While in most of the recipes butter needs to be on room temperature, this is an exception.
-Butter needs to be chilled, which means take the butter out of the fridge, cut into cubes then place it into the freezer for 10-15 minutes before using it.
-Please note that working with cold butter is absolutely key to reach the right consistency of your pie dough!
+While in most of the recipes butter needs to be at room temperature, this is an exception.
+Butter needs to be chilled, which means take the butter out of the fridge, cut into smaller chunks, then place it into the freezer for 10-15 minutes before using it.
+Please note that working with cold butter is absolutely key to reach the right consistency of your pie dough

 - Water: Water needs to be chilled similarly to butter.
-I am adding 80 g of water however if you are using a different flour, you might need to adjust the quantity paying attention to the right consistency that I will explain later in more details
+I am adding ⅓ cup = 80 g of water however if you are using a different flour, you might need to adjust the quantity paying attention to the right consistency that I will explain later in more details

 - Cherry Jam: I had some good quality cherry jam in my pantry, feel free use any raspberry or strawberry jam or make your own by cooking fresh or frozen berries with a small amount of sugar and splash of lemon juice until it thickens. (or use pektin and it will thicken in a minute) So easy!
 The only thing you have to consider is the consistency.
 Make sure the filling is too runny otherwise it will make the pie crust too wet

 4 Expert tips

 1. How to achieve the best flaky pie crust